kjm9198/kjm9198/README.md

 - Advanced concepts in FastAPI for building robust APIs.
 - Enhancing my skills in JavaScript and mastering React.
 - Building a portfolio site.
-- Finishing up university Projects.
+- Working on my Engineering Thesis.

 ## 📫 Let's Connect